KumarRobotics/imu_3dm_gx4/README.md

   - Units of acceleration are now m/s^2, in agreement with ROS convention.
   - Cleaned up code base, replaced error codes with exceptions.
   - Status can now be viewed from `rqt_runtime_monitor`.
+  - Filter output is now in a single, custom message with covariances and important status flags.
   - Added option to enable/disable accelerometer update in the estimator.
   - Removed TF broadcast option.
   - Reformatted code base to clang-llvm convention.